 With the completion of a five-year expansion project, continuing the growth of Disneyland Resort as a multi-day, world-class vacation destination, Disney Imagineers have brought more of Walt Disney into the 60 acres of Disney California Adventure.
 The park celebrates the hope and optimism of California that attracted Walt to this land of opportunity in the 1920s.
 In 2010, the nighttime water spectacular “World of Color” debuted, with a new viewing area along Paradise Bay.
 In 2011, guests began taking magical journeys on The Little Mermaid ~ Ariel’s Undersea Adventure, In 2012, Buena Vista Street, inspired by the Los Angeles of the 1920s and ‘30s, began welcoming guests entering Disney California Adventure with the Red Car Trolley and an array of restaurants and shops.

-One of the many exciting attractions at Disney California Adventure is Soarin’ Around the World–a breathtaking virtual hang-gliding tour over some of the world’s most amazing landmarks and scenic wonders.
+One of the signature attractions at Disney California Adventure is recently reimagined Soarin’ Around the World, a breathtaking virtual hang gliding tour over some of the world’s most amazing landmarks and scenic wonders.
 Another guest favorite is Toy Story Mania!, an attraction that invites guests to enjoy a high-scoring, immersive adventure, entering a wild 4D world of game play.

 Along with Woody, Buzz and favorite “Toy Story” characters, special effects add a fourth dimension of fun.

-Guests at Disney California Adventure experience California-style fun on such attractions as the thrilling twists and turns of California Screamin’ roller coaster, the chilling supernatural mayhem of The Twilight Zone™ Tower of Terror, and the icy-cold, white-knuckle rafting of the Grizzly River Run.
+Guests at Disney California Adventure experience California-style fun on such attractions as the thrilling twists and turns of California Screamin’ roller coaster, and the icy-cold, white-knuckle rafting of the Grizzly River Run.
 Fun is even found in the smallest of places such as a bug’s land, inspired by the Disney●Pixar film “A Bug’s Life” and featuring the 3D antics of It’s Tough to be a Bug!

-In 2016, the 2000-seat Hyperion Theater debuted an all-new stage production, “Frozen–Live at the Hyperion,” immersing guests in the world of Arendelle with elaborate costumes and sets, special effects and scenic transformations.
+The 2000-seat Hyperion Theater presents the spectacular stage production “Frozen – Live at the Hyperion” immersing guests in the world of Arendelle with elaborate costumes and sets, special effects and scenic transformations.
 In the nearby Disney Animation attraction, Turtle Talk with Crush provides fun for the whole family with some interactive magic.

 Guests at Disney California Adventure also may meet Anna and Elsa at “Anna & Elsa’s Royal Welcome.”